 The Australian food industry is relatively one of the best in the world by all standards.
 Fondly know as The Land of Kangaroos, Australia has no shortage of incredible food – the whole country is liberally peppered with world-standard restaurants and innovative cafes steered by imaginative and heartfelt chefs.
 In this post we take a look at some of the key things you need to consider while starting a food delivery business in Australia!

 The following guidelines have been curated to make life easier for food businesses that provide a home delivery service for perishable foods, other than ready-to-eat meals, using unrefrigerated transport vehicles.
-Food delivery is a commonly avialed service these days, considering the various options that you have at a reasonabke prices too!
+Food delivery is a commonly availed service these days, considering the various options that you have at a reasonable prices too!
 Its a major help to people across all the age groups and makes life easier in every way!

 Here are some food delivery guidelines;

 - Total delivery time – The delivery time is from the time of purchase at the store to the time customers receive the delivery at their home.
 Make sure you’re able to plan the delivery in under 30mins – 45mins

 - Controlling the temperature of perishable food – Running a food delivery business, involves with you making some investments and this is one of those.
 Invest in some fine quality hot/cold bags to keep the food in good conditions.
 It is not appreciated by customers when you serve their food cold.